Best Windows hosting: Top 4 ASP.NET hosting options

 - InterServer is scalable, flexible, and adaptable, making it ideal for most users.
 You can pick both shared ASP.NET hosting and Windows VPS, so there’s an option for all.
 At affordable rates too.

 - GoDaddy has good prices and all-inclusive plans mainly on shared servers.
-This is a great option for personal use, while VPS and dedicated options are available to businesses.
+This is a great option for personal use, while VPS and dedicated hosting are available to businesses.

 Generally, there's no one-size-fits-all hosting solution.
 Each website has its own needs.
 It’s up to you to determine which one of these Windows hosting providers fits the bill.
 What sort of technologies do you need?
 Do you require full access to the server?
 What kind of bandwidth will your website command once it goes live?